-- the student is participating and competing for at least one school sponsored athletic program outside of the regular school day; or
+- the student is participating and competing in at least one school-sponsored athletic program outside of the regular school day; or

-- the student participates in private or commercially-sponsored physical activities supervised by a district approved vendor a minimum or five (5) hours per week (Category II).
+- the student participates in private or commercially sponsored physical activities supervised by a district-approved vendor for a minimum of five (5) hours per week (Category II).